mitranim/codex/readme.md

 ### Readme

 Include examples of:
-  * using custom sets of known sounds and vowels;
+  * using custom sets of known sounds and vowels, particularly non-Latin;
   * modifying Traits fields to restrict word characteristics.

 Document what kind of input data is allowed.